From First DUI to Death Penalty

 | Discharge causing death or great bodily harm | 25 years to life | F.S.
 775.087(2) |

-Successfully fighting a 10-20-Life enhancement can mean the difference between decades in prison and a non-prison sentence.
+A Tampa gun crimes lawyer who successfully fights a 10-20-Life enhancement can mean the difference between decades in prison and a non-prison sentence.
 We challenge these enhancements by demonstrating the underlying charge does not qualify, arguing the firearm was not used or possessed during the alleged crime, challenging forensic evidence, and asserting Stand Your Ground when applicable.
+In cases involving homicide charges, these enhancements can compound an already severe sentence.

 Who Cannot Legally Possess a Firearm in Florida